adbutterfield/ez-react-form-validator/README.md

 - defaultValue: Initial value, if any, that you would like to set the field to have.
 If there is no defaultValue, it will default to an empty string.
 - required: Set to true if the field is required.
-- pattern: Pass a regular expression to validate against the value.
+- pattern: Regular expression to validate against the value.
-- min: Validates a number against a numerical minimum.
+- min: A numerical minimum to validate against the value.
+Value must be a number.
-- max: Validates a number against a numerical maximum.
+- max: A numerical maximum to validate against the value.
+Value must be a number.
-- minLength: Validates a string against a minimum length of characters.
+- minLength: A minimum length of characters validate against the value.
+Value must be a string.
-- maxLength: Validates a string against a maximum length of characters.
+- maxLength: A maximum length of characters validate against the value.
+Value must be a string.
 - errorMessages: An object, with keys for each type of validation, for setting custom error messages.
 See default error messages in the next section.

 ## Default Error Messages